 Indeed, as mums, we need to constantly remind ourselves of this.
 While social media can be wonderful for showing the reality of motherhood, we are also bombarded with idealistic images.
 And unfortunately, all too often, it’s these ‘perfect’ images that we feel pressure to live up to.

-After Felicity let go of the stigmas associated with baby feeding she was able to enjoy her baby and motherhood.
+After Felicia let go of the stigmas associated with baby feeding she was able to enjoy her baby and motherhood.

 Sure, she recognises that an incredible bond forms between a mum and baby during feeding but this happens in many forms.
 It’s not exclusive for breastfeeding mums.